microsoft/pai/examples/spark/README.md

 Below is a job config running the `SparkPi` Java example on PAI.

 Note: Replace the `YOUR_PAI_MASTER_IP` with your own, before submitting the job on PAI.
+If you want to quit after Spark job finished, change `minSucceededTaskCount` to `1`.

 ```json
 {